-Students are requested to make every effort to keep the MBC site clean and tidy.
+Students are requested to make every effort to keep the School of Biological Sciences building clean and tidy.

 School Safety Policy

 It is the policy of the University that structures should be set up to ensure that the requirements of the Health and Safety at Work Order (N.I.)
 1978 are met.
 To this end the School has instituted a Safety Committee to oversee the implementation of policy and advise on local issues.
 The office holders of the Committee and their spheres of responsibility are: